surajssc1232/royalai/README.md

 ## Acknowledgments

-- X.AI for the Grok model API
+- Mistral AI for the large language model API
 - Showdown.js for Markdown parsing
 - Flask framework
 - Vercel for hosting